oracle-livelabs/adb/building-blocks/tasks/adb/query-json-arrays.md

     fetch first 10 rows only;
     </copy>
     ```
-    Notice the movies and the list of actors for each movie.
+    Notice the top movies and the list of actors for each movie.

     ![Top grossing movies](images/adb-query-top-grossing-movies.png)

 2. Finding the top movies is easy.
-It's not quite as simple to find the top grossing actors because they are stored in the cast array.
+It's not quite as simple to find the top grossing actors because actors are stored in the cast array.
 Let's break this down into a couple of steps.
 First, use `JSON_TABLE` to peform a lateral join; a row will be created for each cast member -> movie combination.
 Copy and paste the SQL below into the worksheet and click run:

     ```
     <copy>